trigaten/Learn_Prompting/docs/applied_prompting/build_chatgpt.md

 #### Talk to your younger self using old journal entries

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">i trained an ai chatbot on my childhood journal entries - so that i could engage in real-time dialogue with my &quot;inner child&quot;<br/><br/>some reflections below:</p>&mdash; michelle huang (@michellehuang42) <a href="https://twitter.com/michellehuang42/status/1597005489413713921?ref_src=twsrc%5Etfw">November 27, 2022</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>
 The prompt behind this uses some context (old journal entries) paired with a chatbot style back and forth.
-Here GPT-3 uses the journal entries to mimic a specific personality.
+Here GPT-3 is able to mimic a personality based on journal entries.

 From the Tweet:
 ```markdown